Program Focus Area

 The South Carolina coast is vulnerable to many natural hazards, including hurricanes, coastal storms, flooding, rip currents, tornadoes, fires, drought, heat waves, shoreline change, and earthquakes, each of which has the potential to cause substantial damage.
 Many of these hazards are worsening due to the effects of sea-level rise and climate change.

 How the Consortium Supports Weather and Climate Resilience

 The S.C.
 Sea Grant Consortium supports research and outreach to generate and deliver science-based information and programs in response to the needs of local communities and decision-makers in the following areas:

-- Helping communities prepare for and mitigate the impacts of shoreline changes.
+Helping communities prepare for and mitigate the impacts of sea-level rise.

 The S.C.
 Sea Grant Consortium’s report of our successes in advancing weather and climate resilience in coastal South Carolina.

 Resources by Topic